Harley-Davidson VL Cam Repair

 This repair is very simple if you have a spare camshaft and a press.
 The shaft portion of the camshaft is pressed into the gear and lobe cluster, so it can be simply pressed out and replaced with another shaft.
 Doing this is preferable to just replacing the entire camshaft since you are able to keep the matched set together by using the original timing gear and lobe cluster.

-Original shaft pressed out of the cam gear and lobe assembly.
+Harley-Davidson VL camshaft shaft being pressed out of the gear and lobe cluster

 Once the old shaft was pressed out, the replacement was pressed in.
 The shaft has an alignment tab on it so that it can only be pressed into the gear and lobe cluster in one orientation.